-Designed for select first-semester students with an interest in the arts, humanities, languages, international studies, or social sciences, Syracuse University’s Discovery Programs provide an international foundation that expands your academic and professional options, foreign language proficiency, and comprehension of global politics and issues.
+Designed for select first-semester students with an interest in the arts, humanities, languages, international studies, social sciences, mathematics, sciences, or engineering, Syracuse University's Discovery Programs provide an international foundation that expands your academic and professional options, foreign language proficiency, and comprehension of global politics and issues.

 As a Discovery student, you’ll spend your first semester in Florence, Italy; Madrid, Spain; or Strasbourg, France before enrolling in classes on Syracuse University’s home campus the following January.